 - funding both investigator-initiated research as well as research on targeted priority areas;

-- training the next generation of health researchers; and
+- building research capacity in under-developed areas and training the next generation of health researchers; and

 - focusing on knowledge translation that facilitates the application of the results of research and their transformation into new policies, practices, procedures, products and services.

 Supplemental content (right column)